rsdoiel/shelltools/README.md

 # findfile

 A simple implementation of a file find in go.
-It demonstrates walking a file path and making simple choices based on file type.
+It demonstrates walking a file path, making choices based on file type, and works as an example of using Go's flag package.

 ## USAGE